grussdorian/lightning-vae3d/README.md

 ## Examples

 Example scripts for training the VAE are provided and only require modification on the `TRAIN_DIR` and `VAL_DIR` parameters to point to the relevant data.
-Pretrained models can be loaded by setting the paramter `load_model=True` and specifying a `checkpoint_path`.
+Pretrained models can be loaded by setting the parameter `load_model=True` and specifying a `checkpoint_path`.

 An example of a simple fully connected network that was used as the surrogate model in the